 Donating your time to an important cause is a great way to keep your emotions in check during a vulnerable time.
 Volunteering prevents boredom and keeps you connected to others while supporting your greater purpose in life.
 When spring break is over and everyone returns to the normal grind, you will still be making a difference in others’ lives.

-Spring break is often associated with drinking and partying, but not everyone is doing this.
-There are plenty of people enjoying their spring breaks without a drink in hand.
+Spring break is often associated with drinking and partying, but plenty of people enjoy their spring breaks without a drink in hand.
 Hopefully, our suggestions have inspired you to do something fun and rewarding this spring break – and the best part is – you will remember it all!